-Dixie’s Trucker’s Home established in McLean, Illinois.
+Dixie’s Trucker’s Home was established in McLean, Illinois.

 The Ariston Café opens for business at its new location on Route 66 in Litchfield, Illinois.

-July 29, 1929 – Taking 2 ½ years to build at a cost of some $2.5 million, the Chain of Rocks Bridge in St. Louis, Missouri opens to traffic.
+July 29, 1929 – Taking 2 ½ years to build at the cost of some $2.5 million, the Chain of Rocks Bridge in St. Louis, Missouri, opens to traffic.
 It closed in 1968.

-By the 1930’s more than 250,000 vines were producing grapes along Route 66 near Rosati, Missouri.
+By the 1930s, more than 250,000 vines produced grapes along Route 66 near Rosati, Missouri.

 Until 1933 the responsibility to improve existing highways fell almost exclusively to the individual states.
 The more assertive and financially prepared states met the challenge.
 Initial improvements cost state agencies an estimated $22,000 per mile.